-For the STM degree, students are required to have successfully completed studies in the classical languages of Greek and Latin.
+For the STB degree, students are required to have successfully completed studies in the classical languages of Greek and Latin.

-6.1.2 THESIS (MAGISTERARBEIT)
+6.2.2 THESIS (MAGISTERARBEIT)

-The primary purpose of the STM thesis is to present an (1) exposition, (2) an analysis with argumentation, (3) and a critical judgment/evaluation of a theological topic.
+The primary purpose of the STB thesis is to present an (1) exposition, (2) an analysis with argumentation, (3) and a critical judgment/evaluation of a theological topic.
 This goal includes making a careful study of theological texts (especially the great Masters of the tradition) and traditions, arguing from main principles, and making connections between important truths.
 Unlike the STL and STD, this thesis is not a research project in the strict sense.

-The academic preparation of the student for the STM degree is completed by writing a thesis graded by the Thesis Advisor.
-No thesis defense is required for this degree.
-The deadline for the submission of the final text of the thesis is week four of Pentecost Term.
-The thesis should contain 30-40 pages of text (from Introduction to Conclusion).
+The academic preparation of the student for the STB degree is completed by writing a thesis graded by the thesis advisor and the thesis defense.
+The thesis should contain at least 60 pages (100.000 - 120.000 characters, including spaces) of text (from Introduction to Conclusion).
 The Table of Contents, Bibliography, and Supplements should not be counted within these pages.
+The title and the advisor of the thesis should be chosen by May 30 of the STB 4 study year.
+The deadline for the submission of the full-draft of the STB thesis is March 30 and of the final text April 30.